finagolfin/swift-android-sdk/README.md

 when you're done running armv7 tests and want to go back to the normal aarch64 mode.

-## Known issue

-Since Android 11, many AArch64 devices have [started enabling memory tagging](https://community.arm.com/arm-community-blogs/b/architectures-and-processors-blog/posts/enhanced-security-through-mte), which collides with Swift's own tags in strings and other allocations.
-[I have submitted a pull upstream to move the Swift tags](https://github.com/apple/swift/pull/42178) but since it requires patching the Swift compiler, simply patching this SDK won't be enough.
-Once that pull is in, this AArch64 SDK will be updated with that fix too.

 # Building the Android SDKs

-Download the Swift 5.6.2 compiler and Android NDK 23c as above.
+Download the Swift 5.6.3 compiler and Android NDK 25b as above.
 Check out this repo and run
-`SWIFT_TAG=swift-5.6.2-RELEASE ANDROID_ARCH=aarch64 swift get-packages-and-swift-source.swift`
+`SWIFT_TAG=swift-5.6.3-RELEASE ANDROID_ARCH=aarch64 swift get-packages-and-swift-source.swift`
 to get some prebuilt Android libraries and the Swift source to build the SDK.
-If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2022-03-13-a` for the latest Swift trunk snapshot and pass in the path to the corresponding official prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.
+If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2022-08-30-a` for the latest Swift trunk snapshot and pass in the path to the corresponding official prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.

-Next, apply some patches to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK, and three patches that have been merged into trunk upstream:
+Next, apply some patches to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK and extracts the clang resource directory from the NDK, and two patches that have been merged into trunk upstream:
 ```
-git apply swift-android.patch swift-android-ndk-version.patch
+git apply swift-android.patch
 cd swift
 wget -q https://patch-diff.githubusercontent.com/raw/apple/swift/pull/40976.diff
 wget -q https://patch-diff.githubusercontent.com/raw/apple/swift/pull/41510.diff